Paul François

 Paul François is a French agricultor and author, who has been decorated with the Legion of Honour.
-He is notable chiefly because he demonstrated to a court of law that he was poisoned by a Monsanto product.
+He is notable chiefly because he demonstrated to a court of law that he was poisoned by a Monsanto product, a formulation of "Lasso" herbicide with the active ingredient Alachlor.

 Early life

 François is a native of Bernac, Charente.

 He chose to specialise in cereal agriculture from an early age.

 François considers himself to have been "a pure product of the chemical agriculture industry", up until his rupture with it because of his poisoning.